State of Washington Classified Job Specification

 Assists with training activities in avalanche awareness and rescue.

 Knowledge and Abilities

-Ability to: operate over-snow vehicles; ski in difficult terrain with back pack; work effectively under difficult physical and environmental conditions; work as a member of a team accepting supervision and discipline; work long hours in inclement weather.
+Ability to operate snow vehicles; ski or travel in difficult terrain with loaded back pack; work effectively under difficult physical and environmental conditions; work as a member of a team accepting supervision and discipline; work long hours in inclement weather.

-High school graduation or GED certificate and one year of experience involving ski patrol, snow safety, avalanche control, military gunnery, or explosive demolition work.
-Satisfactory physical condition as indicated by an agency approved physical examination and physical fatigue examination is required.
-Must be able to ski advanced terrain in heavy snow and adverse weather, making parallel turns while carrying a loaded pack weighing not less than 25 pounds; must be able to work at heights and when suspended by ropes.
-Must provide personal skis and cold weather clothing.
+High school graduation or GED certificate and one year of experience involving ski patrol, snow safety, avalanche control, U.S. Army Gunnery School courses, or explosive demolition work.
+Must be able to ski and climb advanced terrain in heavy snow and adverse weather, making parallel turns while carrying a loaded back pack weighing not less than 25 pounds; able to work at heights and when suspended by ropes.

 Class Specification History

 New class, replaces 69000 Avalanche Control Trainee effective January 1, 2006.